-I like to make a green smoothie every morning with fruits and greens, and I have found that it makes sense to add some “boosters” to bring my smoothies to another level.
+I like to make a green smoothie when I can, with fruits and greens, and I have found that it makes sense to add some “boosters” to bring my smoothies to another level.
 Depending on my mood, health, and activities for the day, I adjust what I add and customize each smoothie.
 For example, when I am going to be doing a big workout and I need an energy boost, I might add matcha powder.
 If my immune system needs a boost, I add some extra antioxidants.

 As long as you are making a fresh, healthy smoothie, why not add a little something extra!